 - a) For projects with estimated construction costs less than \$250,000, a benefit/cost analysis will be required by applying CMF(s) to crash frequencies obtained from historical crash data. - b) For projects with estimated construction costs greater than \$250,000, HSM calculations are required using the appropriate HSM methods/tools and the benefit/cost analysis must be greater than 1. - c) For pedestrian/bicyclist projects, HSM analysis is optional since safety benefits are underrepresented in the HSM due to the limited available data.
 Justifications for advancement of pedestrian/bicyclist projects will include a data-driven approach to identification and mitigation for improved safety performance.
-Some examples include identification of relevant Crash Reduction Values, Census Data, Transit
+Some examples include identification of relevant Crash Reduction Values, Census Data, Transit d) Systemic improvement projects (based on a risk assessment) will not be required to conduct an HSM or benefit/cost analysis.
+However, improvements should follow the guidance noted in Section 3.A and include a risk assessment to identify locations receiving the systemic treatment(s).

 Table of Section 1 Section 2 Section 3 Section 4 Section 5 Section 6 Section 7 Section 8

 Contents Application

-Guidelines
+Contents Guidelines